junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 <br>

 They still catch up.
 Of course they do.
 The images and sounds and smells of that filthy place.
 The memory of everything happened in the past year.
 They catch up to him and circle him around, like a snake coils around its prey before devouring the food in whole when they are still alive.
-Dean is the food and prey of the anaconda conjured by his own brain, made up of this bitter bloody thing called "memory".
+Dean is the food and prey of the serpent conjured by his own brain, made up of this bitter bloody thing called "memory".

 "Dean --" He remembers Cas calling his name.
 Desperate.
 His eyes on him.
 His hands in his.
 His whole life and trust and everything he carries, all put in the hands they held together.
 Dean saw them all in Cas's eyes, heard them all in his voice.
 Dean grasped him tight, and didn't let go.